datacamp-content-public/courses-r-from-scratch/chapter4.md

 xp: 100
 ```

-You are well on your way to mastery.
+You are well on your way to masteRy.

 Here is an exercise that is a little more difficult, to stretch your new skills.

 You are going to plot the total health expenditure for each country against the maternal mortality ratio.
-You first have to calculate the total health expenditure, and the plot it against the `mat_mort_ratio` column of the data frame.
+You first have to calculate the total health expenditure, and then plot it against the `mat_mort_ratio` column of the data frame.

 `@instructions`
 Make a new variable `total_health_exp` with the total dollar health expenditure